lucianonooijen/Personal-Website/assets/blocks/experience.md

 _06/2020 - 11/2021_ ~ **Partner and techlead (part-time)**

 - Startup for changing how society deals with mourning, investor through Bytecode
-- Development of the custom backend application, written in Go, with PostgreSQL database
-- Leading development of the mobile application in React/Typescript/Expo
-- Software architecture and infrastructure setup, deployment automation
+- Development lead, full development of backend, middleware and infrastructure
 - Advisor for technical decisions and determining the feature roadmap

 #### Youngpwr B.V.